plvmedia/guide/h.saa8t5379qfj.md

 *   Switcher
     *   The control surface uses the same cord as monitors do for power.
     *   HDMI is onboard the control surface, plug it directly into the monitor.
-    *   Use the SDI coming from the output patch panel to plug in cameras.
+    *   Use SDI coming from the output patch panel on the back of MOAC to plug in cameras.
-    *   Switcher control surface’s Program Out goes to the input patch panel’s “SW IN”
+    *   The SDI labeled “Program Out” on the back goes to the MOAC’s input patch panel’s “SW IN” port
 *   [X32](h.saa8t5379qfj#setup) (Audio, click link for detailed setup)
     *   Connect audio to the back of the MOAC, using the audio patch panel.